fabriziosalmi/iamnotacoder/README.md

 *   **`process.py` (The Orchestrator ⚙️):** Automates the execution of `iamnotacoder.py` on multiple repositories identified by `scraper.py`.

 **Bonus**
-*   **`create_app_from_scratch.py` (The Creator 🏗️):** A code generation tool that builds basic Python applications from natural language descriptions.
+*   **`create_app_from_scratch.py` (The Team 🏗️):** A code generation tool that builds basic Python applications from natural language descriptions.
 It leverages a team of specialized LLM "actors" to handle different development tasks.
 Can be useful to prototype apps.

 This README focuses primarily on `iamnotacoder.py` (the optimizer) and provides an overview of `create_app_from_scratch.py` (the creator).